llnl/benchmarks/docs/31_sparta/sparta.rst

 SPARTA
 ******

 This is the documentation for the ATS-5 Benchmark [SPARTA]_.
 The content herein was created by the following authors (in alphabetical order).

 - `Anthony M. Agelastos <mailto:amagela@sandia.gov>`_
 - `Michael A. Gallis <mailto:magalli@sandia.gov>`_
 - `Stan Moore <mailto:stamoor@sandia.gov>`_
-- `Joel O. Stevenson <mailto:josteve@sandia.gov>`_

 This material is based upon work supported by the Sandia National Laboratories (SNL), a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia under the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.
 Content herein considered unclassified with unlimited distribution under SAND2023-01070O.

 Purpose